healthykitchen101/healthykitchen101.com/ice-makers/reviews/best.md

 Two bullet ice makers getting readied for testing

 Most portable bullet ice makers claim to make up to 26 lbs or 12 kg of ice in one day.
-We have never substantiated such claims since there are many variables that can affect the working rhythm and quality of ice your machine makes.
+We have never substantiated such claims since there are many variables that can affect the working rhythm of an ice machine and its ice quality.

-Our ice capacity test focuses on practical concerns that affect users.
+Our [ice capacity test](https://healthykitchen101.com/ice-makers/tests/bullet/ice-capacity/) focuses on practical concerns that affect users.

 1. We prep machines by running them **overnight**.
 2. The tanks are refilled with **slightly chilled water**.